thomasleveil/b3-plugin-servermonitor/README.md

 -----------

 This plugin adds a command `!servers` which displays the status (ip:port, map, players/max, name) of different game servers of your choice.
-You can choose to automatically advertise those servers at map change.
+You can choose to automatically advertise those servers on map change.

 You define the servers you want advertised in the plugin config file.
 All game servers based on the Quake3 engine can be advertised as well as all servers supported at http://www.game-monitor.com.